Sam Houston State University College of Osteopathic Medicine - SHSU-COM

 SHSU’s history of contributing to the well-being of the state, started over 140 years ago when the university was established to respond to the need for trained teachers.
 At the time, state leaders recognized that education was key to improving the quality of life and the subsequent prosperity of Texas.
 Today, the university is responding to another critical workforce demand, where producing highly-trained physicians is the key to elevating the quality of life for millions of Texans.

 DO Bearkats will get involved in the community and spend time learning about patients as people.
-They also have solid communication skills and enjoy getting to know a perse range of people from many different backgrounds and socioeconomic groups.
+They also have solid communication skills and enjoy getting to know a diverse range of people from many different backgrounds and socioeconomic groups.

 • SHSU-COM campus